NVIDIA/k8s-device-plugin/README.md

 available: Time-Slicing and MPS.

 > [!NOTE]
-> The use of time-slicing and MPS are mutually exclusive.
+> Time-slicing and MPS are mutually exclusive.

 In the case of time-slicing, CUDA time-slicing is used to allow workloads sharing a GPU to interleave with each other.
 However, nothing special is done to isolate workloads that are